 Cold water will effectively eliminate toxins located in your feet causing your body to feel invigorated to the point that may temporarily forget you have neuropathy.
 How great does that sound?

-People typically fill a foot spa full with ice to numb their feet, which helps to reduce swelling and fluid build up.
-If a hot foot soak doesn’t seem to be doing the trick, a cold one is your next best bet to neuropathy pain relief.
+People typically fill a foot spa full of ice to numb their feet, which helps to reduce swelling and fluid buildup.
+If a hot foot soak doesn’t seem to be doing the trick, a cold one is your next best bet for neuropathy pain relief.

 Foot spas for everyone!

 For those who have to deal with the effects of neuropathy, you may need to alter your lifestyle to combat the pain your feet have to withstand.

 A foot spa for neuropathy is a sure and easy method to ease foot pain without having to deal with the side effects associated with neuropathy medications.
 Try incorporating a foot soak into your daily routine and let your feet experience the rest they deserve.